 Indicated prevention aims to identify individuals with behavioural or psychological problems that may be predictive for developing problem substance use later in life, and to target them individually with special interventions.
 Such individuals include those with mental health problems psychiatric disorders, and early signs of drug use.

-If your project uses an older framework for classifying prevention ('primary', 'secondary' and 'tertiary'2), please note that projects solely undertaking 'tertiary' prevention would probably not be eligible for the European Drug Prevention Prize.
+Please note that projects solely undertaking indicated (or 'tertiary') prevention would probably not be eligible for the European Drug Prevention Prize.